kristofa/kristofa.github.io/_posts/2024-09-01-the-consequences-of-overloading-teams-with-work.md

 Besides all these we were still lucky that there was no stormy weather during the 3 weeks that all the equipment was laying on our roof.
 The cost and delay could have been a lot worse if all or part of the equipment would have blown off our roof.

 If you reflect on these consequences I think many of you will probably be able to see similarities with product development environments you've worked in.
 I definitely do.
-Some personal examples I experienced from the product / software development domain:
+Some examples from my career that spans almost 25 years:

-- a migration from Vue.js 2 to Vue.js 3 got started because Vue.js 2 became end-of-life and stopped getting updates.
+- a technology migration got started because the existing technology became end-of-life and stopped getting updates.
 Because the team was working on many things at the same time and there were conflicting priorities there was no capacity for thorough regression testing.
-For several months bug fixes and new features needed to be implemented in both the Vue.js 2 and Vue.js 3 versions.
+For several months bug fixes and new features needed to be implemented in both the software with the old and the new technology.
 This resulted in additional work, higher chance of mistakes and a longer time to value.
 - the discovery phase of an initiative got started and stopped multiple times over the period of 1 year.
-Each time another technical lead got appointed resulting in handovers and getting familiar with the context over and over again.
+Each time another technical lead got appointed resulting in handovers and having to get familiar with the context over and over again.
-- the functionality for a yearly contract renewal wasn't tested well.
-It would only be needed a year after launch, there was still time to validate it, and other work was waiting which got started.
-A year later renewals didn't happen because the assumptions about the integration with a third party were wrong.
-This resulted in 3 weeks of high priority unplanned work.
-There was additional work to do manual fixes for the impacted customers whose contracts were cancelled unjustified and work to analyse and fix the implementation, so future renewals would work as expected.
+- the functionality for a subscription renewal wasn't tested well.
+The renewal logic only needed to be executed months after release.
+There was still time to validate it, and other work was waiting which got started.
+The first renewals didn't happen because the assumptions about the integration with a third party were wrong.
+This resulted in a few weeks of high priority unplanned work.
+There was additional work to do manual fixes for the impacted customers whose subscriptions were cancelled unjustified and work to analyse and fix the implementation, so future renewals would work as expected.

 Despite the many unwanted consequences, and despite so much research and material that's available on the subject, many organisations in all kind of domains still fall in the trap of starting too much work.